The Wilton Loop is actually a loop!

 East Side of Wilton Loop

-The east side illustrates the NRVT’s vision for the trail – a ten-foot wide, multi-use, ADA complaint, compacted stone dust trail — it winds gently through the wooded landscape.
+The east side illustrates the NRVT’s vision for the trail – a ten-foot wide, multi-use, wheelchair accessible, compacted stone dust trail — it winds gently through the wooded landscape.

-Infra-red counters (Courtesy of the CT Trail Census) captured over 4,000 people per month using the trail.
+Infra-red counters (Courtesy of the CT Trail Census) captured over 6,000 people per month using the trail.
 Trail heads and parking are found at Wolfpit Rd. and Rt.
 7, Sharp Hill Road and Autumn Ridge drive, and at the end of Twin Oak Lane.
-The trail extends approximately two miles from Wolfpit Road and Rt.
-7 to Twin Oak Lane.
+The trail extends approximately two and a quarter miles from Wolfpit Road and Rt.
+7 to just short of Skunk Lane.